sy2002/MiSTer2MEGA65/README.md

    as (4), or if there should be (without keypress) a clearscreen after everything has been successfully loaded or if you want a keypress after successfully loading.
-4. Show one or more help screens / explanation screens, allow "browing them" in case there is more than one using the cursor keys. <kbd>Space</kbd>
+4. Show one or more help screens / explanation screens, allow "browsing them" in case there is more than one using the cursor keys. <kbd>Space</kbd>
    to start the core.
 6. Show a file browser: The user can load a ROM (e.g. cartridge ROM)